My father's Dodge 1937

 My father Evert's Dodge Senior de Luxe four door Touring Sedan 1937

-My father had this Dodge in the middle of the 1950s.
-He told me that when he bought the car 1954 the engine came in sugar boxes beside.
+My father arrived to Stockholm 1945 after 8 years at sea.
+First he had some motorcycles, 1954 he bought his first car, a Dodge 1937 four door sedan, the car was 17 years old at that time.
+He told me that when he bought the car the engine came disassembled in sugar boxes beside.
 The engine was a flat head six inline, about 85 horsepower.
-This was his first car and he was enthusiastic and spend a lot of time on it.
+As his first car he was very enthusiastic and spend a lot of time on it.
 He had to do a lot of repair of the car.
 My sister has told me how he painted the car dark blue with a vacuum cleaner.
-My mom told me how big it was, when doing picnics they placed the box with foods on the floor at the backseat.
-My family did at least one longer trip with this car, down to Copenhagen 1957.
+My mom told me how big the car was, when doing picnics they placed the box with foods on the floor at the backseat.
+My family did at least one longer trip with this car, down to Copenhagen in Denmark 1957.
 It's more than 1400 km back and forth.

 I only have two photos of this car, this one above I got from my aunt.
 I don't have any own memories of this car, I was born one year after he sold it.